 - Contacting me doesn’t mean you have to work with me.
 Once I’ve earned your trust we can take things to the next level, and on your terms.
 And you’ll never end up on some mailing list, and your contact info will never ever be shared with anyone…ever.

 - You won’t have to register to get to any information on my Website.
 This includes my Property Search pages.
-Consultants say it’s not good marketing.
+The experts say it’s not good marketing.
 I say they don’t get it.
 I still think the best way to get your contact information (and your trust) is to earn it.
 And I will earn it.
 When something’s different people notice, and remember.

 - When visiting a new home construction sales office, be sure to tell them you’re working with a REALTOR® before signing anything.
 If you don’t, the sales person will typically end up representing both parties…you and the builder (buyer and seller).
 It’s a bit like having the same lawyer defend and prosecute the same case.
 You truly need someone on your side, and despite what you may think, the builder won’t raise the price of the house just because you’re working with a REALTOR®!
 They know we bring them a lot of business.
 I’ve saved my buyers $1000’s of dollars with new home construction.
 There’s no way the onsite sales rep would ever do that.
 Think about it.